Lennskie/bachelor-thesis-2023/README.md

 It will ask for a filename and extension.
 Do **not** add a dot to the extension, this happens automatically

+Example params:
+filename: test
+extension: txt
+path: C:/users/user/Desktop

+> This will create C:/users/user/Desktop/test.txt
+>
+> These files **cannot** be moved without breaking the code, so please select the correct folder on your first set-up.

 The default will be "passwords.txt", if nothing is supplied.

 # Current support of file types